nicholflowers/Cheating-at-Scrabble/README.md

 # 🔤 Cheating at Scrabble

-**A Python program that finds every valid Scrabble word you can build from a rack, scores each one, and ranks the results, wildcards included.**
+**A Python program that identifies every valid Scrabble word within a rack, including those formed with wildcards, and returns them scored and ranked.**

 ## 📌 Overview